-Launched in 2011 with her then-boyfriend now-husband, Baxter Box, rewardStyle boasts a global network in the tens of thousands with 4,000 retail partners and more than 500,000 brands.
-The company’s newest launches, LiketoKnow.it and @LiketoKnow.it.Family, make it possible for followers to buy merchandise from their favorite bloggers’ and retailers’ Instagram posts.
+Launched in 2011 with her then-boyfriend now-husband, Baxter Box, the company boasts a global network in the tens of thousands with 4,000 retail partners and more than 500,000 brands.
+The company’s newest launches, @shop.LTK and @ltk.family, make it possible for followers to buy merchandise from their favorite bloggers’ and retailers’ Instagram posts.

 As president, Venz Box is a certified jetsetter and master multitasker, balancing hefty professional responsibilities (she’s the creative and marketing brain behind the business) with caring for her two children: Birdie, 2, and Boyce, 8 months.